yangzuo0621/RESTfulAPIAspNetCore/README.md

 | HEAD        | -               | api/authors/{authorId} | - |
 | OPTIONS     | -               | api/...                | - |

++ HTTP `PUT` method is often used to fully update resource.

++ HTTP `PATCH` method is used to partially update resrouce.
+[JavaScript Object Notation (JSON) Patch](https://tools.ietf.org/html/rfc6902) is a standard to represent JSON Patch.
+Patch requests should be sent with media type of `applcation/json-patch+json`.

 ## Method Safety and Method Idempotency

 | HTTP Method | Safe? | Idempotent? |
 | ----------- | :---: | :---------: |